Bring your own encryption

 Bring your own encryption (BYOE), also known as bring your own key (BYOK), is a cloud computing security model that allows cloud service customers to use their own encryption software and manage their own encryption keys.

 Overview

 BYOE enables cloud service customers to utilize a virtual instance of their encryption software alongside their cloud-hosted business applications to encrypt their data.

 In this model, hosted business applications are configured to process all data through the encryption software.
 This software then writes the ciphertext version of the data to the cloud service provider's physical data store and decrypts ciphertext data upon retrieval requests.
 This approach provides enterprises with control over their keys and the ability to generate their own master key using internal hardware security modules (HSM), which are then transmitted to the cloud provider's HSM.

 When the data is no longer needed, such as when users discontinue the cloud service, the keys can be deleted, rendering the encrypted data permanently inaccessible.
 This practice is known as crypto-shredding.

+Implementation

+Most SaaS implementations of BYOE use envelope encryption.
+Each piece of data, such as a record, file or message, is encrypted with its own data encryption key (DEK).
+The DEK is then encrypted ("wrapped") with a master key, or key encryption key (KEK), that is held in a key management service (KMS) the customer controls.
+The provider stores only the wrapped DEK next to the ciphertext.
+To decrypt data, it asks the customer's KMS to unwrap the DEK, so the master key never leaves the KMS.
+If the customer disables or revokes the master key, the provider can no longer decrypt the data.

+The model has been adopted by enterprise collaboration tools aimed at regulated industries.
+Box launched Enterprise Key Management in 2015.
+It relied on dedicated AWS CloudHSM hardware security modules, and early customers included GE and McKinsey & Company.
+In 2016 Box rebranded the product as Box KeySafe and added a software-based option on AWS KMS for smaller organizations.
+KeySafe gives customers their own audit log of key usage, which Box cannot access.

+In 2019 Slack introduced Enterprise Key Management (EKM), which stores the customer's master key in AWS KMS.
+Each data key is bound to a set of scopes: organization, workspace, channel and hour for messages, and organization and file for files.
+With these scopes, a customer can use an AWS key policy to revoke access to a particular channel for a given period, or to a single file, without cutting off the whole workspace.
+To reduce the number of KMS requests, Slack caches data keys in memory for five minutes.
+Key requests are logged in AWS CloudTrail, and Slack keeps additional logs that record cache hits and the reason for each request.